HiteshTripathi2005/chat-extension/README.md

 - "What is the sentiment of this review?"
 - "Extract the contact information"
 - "Explain this technical concept"

+### 🎯 Element-Specific Queries
+- Select a code block → "Explain this code"
+- Select an article → "What's the main argument?"
+- Select a product description → "List the key features"
+- Select a comment section → "What's the general sentiment?"
+- Select a form → "What information is required?"

 ### Advanced Features
 - **Page Analysis**: "Analyze the tone of this article"